 Documents with text

 Reports, contracts, invoices, CVs, presentations.
-PDF preserves the text as actual text — it's searchable, copy-pasteable, and renders sharply at any zoom level.
-A PNG version of the same document is just a photo of text, blurring when enlarged.
+PDF preserves the text as actual text - it's searchable, copy-pasteable and renders sharply at any zoom level.
+PNG version of the same document is just a photo of text, blurring when enlarged.

 Print production